FOR WEDDINGS, PARTIES & FUNCTIONS

 ABOUT BLEAK HOUSE

 Fort House was dubbed Bleak House in the early part of the 20th Century.
 An unknown guest once asserted that it was the Bleak House referred to in Dickens' 1853 novel and the name stuck.
-There has been much dispute over the truth of the testimony.
+There has since been much dispute over the truth of this story.
 Some people believe that the house from which Dickens' took his inspiration is far distant from Broadstairs.

 What can be certain is that the house held a special attraction for Dickens and was the residence he "most desired" in his most favourite of watering places, Broadstairs.